fuzzygroup/blog/_posts/2019-11-10-equity-allocation-in-startups.md

 If you contrast these numbers with the 1/3 equity split mentioned above, it is considerably less and the reason was that an awful lot of the risk had already been addressed (functional technology, working product, site with traffic, no capital investment, etc).

-## Disclaimer
+## Disclaimers

+There are two important disclaimers to understand here:

+1. I am not a lawyer (IANAL) and my focus is always on making great technology NOT on the best personal economic return.
+This means that there are aspects of capital raising and equity allocation that I don't now and likely never will fully understand.
-I should note that equity allocation is a particularly sensitive topic for me because, even though I was the founder, I was forced out by the people I hired and then voted off the board.
+2. I should also note that equity allocation is a particularly sensitive topic for me because, even though I was the founder, I was forced out by the people I hired and then voted off the board.
 And while I am over it (somewhat), had the equity allocations been handled differently, that might not have happened.

 ## What Should This Founder Do?